-Nomanini struggles to sell their well-crafted payments device to mobile airtime distributors
+Nomanini struggled to sell their well-crafted payments device to mobile airtime distributors

-A stakeholder analysis leads to a reworking of the Nomanini device
+A stakeholder analysis led to a reworking of the Nomanini device

-Unit economics and balance of user and buyer play an enhanced role in Nomanini’s approach
+Unit economics and balance of user and buyer played an enhanced role in Nomanini’s approach

-How do you react when you’ve designed the ideal product for your end user, but your end user isn’t the buyer?
+Imagine you’re Nomanini: How do you react when you’ve designed the ideal product for your end-user, but your end-user isn’t the buyer?

 Nomanini is an enterprise payments platform provider for the informal retail sector.

-Having identified a need in the Cape Town public transportation market for easier distribution of airtime credits, Nomanini developed a device to manage that function for the “conductors” on Cape Town mini-buses (taxis).
+Having identified a need in the Cape Town public transportation market for easier distribution of airtime credits, Nomanini developed a device to manage airtime credit distribution for the “conductors” on Cape Town mini-buses (taxis).
 The design and components of this device were completely proprietary.
-Designed from the bottom up, with an understanding of the pain points that “conductors” experienced while selling airtime on taxis, which are South African mini-buses that supplement public transportation.
-Having successfully sold to one major airtime credit distributor, the Nomanini device received positive feedback from its users.
-These conductors, who before had to manage paper slips of airtime credit, as well as collect taxi fare, appreciated the ease that the device brought.
+Designed from the bottom up, with an understanding of the pain points that “conductors” experienced while selling airtime on taxis — South African mini-buses that supplement public transportation.
+Nomanini successfully sold their device to one major airtime credit distributor, and received positive feedback from its users.
+Conductors, who before had to manage paper slips of airtime credit, as well as collect taxi fare, appreciated the ease that the device brought.

 The issue was that, despite this positive feedback, Nomanini was struggling to sell to a second client.
 The issue came to a head when Nomanini’s first client collapsed into bankruptcy.

 Nomanini first moved to understand the issue.
 According to Werner Pyke, Head of Product, Nomanini’s awareness of the issue had been growing over time.
-With the collapse of the first client, rapid steps needed to be taken to secure revenue streams.
+With the collapse of the first client, they had to take rapid measures to secure revenue streams.

-Nomanini shifted from a device of completely proprietary design to the use of commoditized parts within the device to reduce cost, thereby improving unit economics.
-This came at a cost of some value proposition, though using the DTV approach and a feedback loop with clients, the device functional integrity was maintained.
+Nomanini shifted from a completely proprietary design to the use of commoditized parts within the device to reduce cost, thereby improving unit economics.
+While they had to sacrifice a part of their original value proposition, they were able to maintain the device’s functional integrity using the DTV approach and a feedback loop with clients.

-Nomanini feared a change in user acceptance during the shift from the original offering to the updated, more economic offering.
+Nomanini feared a change in user acceptance during the shift from their original offering to the updated, more economic offering.
 However, both buyers and users were happy with the altered product.
-Nomanini gauged no shift in user acceptance comparing the two devices.
+Nomanini gauged no shift in user acceptance when comparing the two devices.

-Starting with a device designed to improve the work of taxi conductors, Nomanini shifted towards a greater sensitivity of the buyer’s needs, as well as the original users.
-This meant moving to more economic viability for the buyer and an orientation around modeling to communicate clearly and openly with the client.
+Starting with a device designed to improve the work of taxi conductors, Nomanini shifted towards a greater sensitivity of the buyer’s needs, as well as that of the original users.
+This meant moving to more economically viable product for the buyer and an orientation around modeling to communicate clearly and openly with the client.